raspberrypi/windows-drivers/drivers/sd/bcm2711/brcme88c/README.md

 ## TODO

-- Regulator voltage should be set to 3.3v during ResetHw, but that leads to deadlock with current RPIQ driver.
-This means the driver will be incompatible with some SD cards that are UHS-capabile but not LV-compliant.
-- DMA. (via a bounce buffer)
-- Driver crashes if unloaded.
-Appears to be a bug in sdport.sys.
+- If both bcm2836sdhc and this driver are loaded and one is unloaded, the system will eventually crash.
+Appears to be a bug in sdport.sys's interrupt handling (the Arasan and eMMC2 controllers share an interrupt vector).
+- Regulator voltage cannot be controlled while in crashdump mode.
-- Tuning? (required to support UHS-SDR50)
+- Tuning? (required to support UHS-SDR50, but I'm not sure if that's useful)
+- Testing - make sure the DMA never corrupts data, test in crashdump mode.
+- Figure out how to get this driver into SafeOS for Windows Update.